May 17, 2022

 - Protective eyewear

 - 2" blue painter's tape

 - Scotch Brite pads (white)

 - Dawn dishwashing soap

 - Denatured alcohol

-Next month, in part two of this series, we’ll go through the process of painting the hull sides using the roll-n-tip method.
+Read part two of this series, painting hull sides using the roll-n-tip method.
 FS

 First Published Florida Sportsman Magazine April 2019